Adanga Maru: Plot

-Subhash is an egoistic, but honest, newly appointed SI in Chennai.
+Subhash is an honest, newly appointed SI in Chennai.
 He is sympathetic to the public's suffering and tries to improve their lives, but he hates dishonest, corrupt and arrogant people.
 These efforts sometimes conflict with the law and cause Subhash trouble with his superior, Inspector Muthukaruppan.
 One day, during a night patrol, Subhash argues with the Chief Minister's son when he refuses to park his car at the checking place, and the Chief Minister's son shows his arrogance before trying to attack Subash.
 SI Chandran, Subash's supporter, intervenes in the argument and apologises to the Chief Minister's son on Subash's behalf, which enrages Subhash.
 As a consequence, Subash assaults the Chief Minister's son and his friends at a bar, without leaving any evidence.

 Called to investigate a girl's suspected suicide, Subhash deduces that she was murdered and gathers evidence.
-He confronts Abhijith, a boy whose mobile phone was active near the crime scene, as well as Abhijith's friends, Christy, Bhuvan, and Deepak.
+He confronts Abhijith, a boy whose mobile phone was active near the crime scene, as well as Abhijith's friends, Christy, Bhuvanesh, and Deepak.
 The boys reveal that they are spoilt brats from affluent families and they had committed the rape and murder of several other girls, avoiding the consequences due to their parents' privilege.
-Abhijith is the son of a prominent media mogul, Sanjay, while Bhuvan is the son of the District Collector of Chennai city.
-Christy is the son of a gold merchant, and Deepak is the son of a scientist.
+Abhijith is the son of a prominent media mogul, Sanjay, while Bhuvanesh is the son of the District Collector Gnanasekharan of Chennai city.
+Christy is the son of a gold merchant Francis, and Deepak is the son of a scientist.
 The boys show Subhash a video of them assaulting the girl, and he becomes enraged and arrests them.

 Corrupt JCP Saarangan asks Subhash for proof of the crimes, but the videos have been deleted, and the boys are released while Subhash is suspended from duty.
 The boys vow revenge, and Subhash returns home to discover his extended family has been murdered, except for one niece.
 Saarangan, who has been bribed with a Porsche Cayenne Car, declares that the deaths resulted from an accidental fire.
 Subhash resigns, defiantly telling Saarangan that he will avenge his family by ensuring that the four boys die at the hands of their fathers.
 Bhuvan is kidnapped by Subhash and locked in a car booby trapped with inflammable silane gas.
 His father opens the car door and witnesses Bhuvan burn alive in front of him.